One Elementary School is Changing Where Wellness Starts: Allamanda "Healthyville"

 Yoga balls have replaced traditional chairs for students who have chosen to make the switch.
 The school’s wellness program and all that it entails is always optional – the children make the choice to participate.
 Exercise ball chairs or yoga balls force one to constantly make slight adjustments to balance and stability, resulting in more attention to posture and improved core strength.

-Aside from the physical components, Allamanda also focuses on nutrition, implementing Try Day Friday, where students are given the chance to try different vegetables.
+Aside from the physical components, Allamanda also focuses on nutrition, implementing Try-Day Friday, where students are given the chance to try different vegetables.
 The school encourages healthy snacks, like fruit on a skewer, rather than sugary treats, for birthday and other celebrations.
 Allamanda has a cooking club, where students learn about healthier ways to prepare food.

-) was invited to join the school for the event, which included 70% of the school’s participation.
+International Kids’ Yoga Day was Friday, April 6, 2018.
+Corporate Health & Wellness Association (managed by Global Healthcare Resources) was invited to join the school for the event, which included 70% of the school’s participation.
 Stephanie Dorr, Director of Kidding Around Yoga of South Florida and a partner of the school, came in to host an incredible yoga session which we had the pleasure of live streaming to our Facebook page.

 Not only did we have the opportunity to participate in yoga, but we also toured the amazing facility which more than 720 lucky students are a part of.

 We witnessed classrooms that were in the middle of instructional dance sessions, spoke with students about goal-setting relative to wellness, and participated in a bit of stationary cycling ourselves.
-We were blown away when fourth grader, Mariana, shared her hypothesis that after she practiced yoga during International Kids’ Yoga Day - she believed she would be more focused during the rest of her school day.
-Mariana set personal intentions for her day and how she would feel after she achieved her goals.
+We were blown away when fourth grader, Mariana, shared her hypothesis that after she practiced yoga during International Kids’ Yoga Day - she believed she would be more focused during the rest of her school days.
+Mariana sets personal intentions for her day and how she would feel after she achieved her goals.

 Sienna, another fourth grader at Allamanda, shared her love for the stationary cycling bike because she felt it was gratifying to be able to add exercise to the classroom experience.
 Both Sienna and Mariana said that many kids have issues with being fidgety and restless in the classroom and they have personally witnessed their classmates becoming more focused and more engaged in classroom discussions.